Technology and Memory

 Memory and Forgetting in Applied Settings

 Some of my projects have developed out of applied and theoretical questions about everyday memory events.
-In response to questions from my students, I designed experiments to test whether fidget-spinners are likely to help typical college students learn in the classroom (Soares & Storm, in press).
+In response to questions from my students, I designed experiments to test whether fidget-spinners are likely to help typical college students learn in the classroom (Soares & Storm, 2020).
+I am also interested in understanding how forgetting can help us adaptively update memory, including in social contexts.
 I have also collaborated with colleagues and undergraduate research assistants to investigate topics such as déjà vu and classroom note-taking.